zukunft/zukunft.com/docs/code_functions_all.md

     \-- phrases_of_formula
         \-- ui_list - HTML for the list of words and triples assigned to the given formula in order of impact
     \-- triple_list
-        \-- ui_list - the triples that use the given verb as a comma separated list of the triple names with a
+        \-- ui_list - the triples that use the given verb as a blank separated list of the triple names with a
     \-- view_components
         \-- ui_list - the components of the given view as a comma separated list of the component names with a
     \-- component_views